Wilson has 30 points, 13 rebounds to help Aces beat Liberty

 Jackie Young added 16 points and Dearica Hamby had 13 for Las Vegas (6-3).

-Betnijah Laney led New York (5-3) 23 points.
+Laney scored 23 points to lead New York (5-3).
 She has reached 20 or more points in all eight games this season.
+Rebecca Allen added 16 and Sami Whitcomb had 14.

-Las Vegas built a 19-point lead in the first half behind Wilson before Rebecca Allen got hot for the Liberty.
+Las Vegas built a 19-point lead in the first half behind Wilson before Allen got hot for the Liberty.
 She scored 14 consecutive points for New York to avoid this game becoming a rout by the half.

 Las Vegas led 52-44 at the break as Wilson had 16 points, seven rebounds and four assists in the opening 20 minutes.